 The Institute of Sisters of Mercy of Australia and Papua New Guinea (ISMAPNG) was formed on December 12, 2011 from a number of congregations of the Sisters of Mercy across Australia and Papua New Guinea.
 ISMAPNG is a congregation of Catholic women who aim to serve people who experience injustices related to poverty, sickness or…

-Redfern Aboriginal Children’s Service was established in 1975.
-It was established out of the Aboriginal Legal Service, as a result of a high number of Aboriginal children escaping from custody or from fostering situations and coming to Redfern to search for their families.
-Many Aboriginal children were either placed into the care of non-Aboriginal families,…
+Redfern Aboriginal Children’s Service was established in 1975, after the Aboriginal Legal Service identified a high number of Aboriginal children escaping from custody or from fostering situations and coming to Redfern to search for their families.
+Many Aboriginal children were either placed into the care of non-Aboriginal families, or were wards of the state.
+The…

 The Bush Church Aid Society is a Christian ministry that has provided religious education, flying padres and counselling, welfare and medical services across outback Australia.
 In 2012, many of its workers are Aboriginal.
 It also ran children’s hostels, providing accommodation and residential support for children who had to leave their homes for their education.
 The…